 LCD screens are beneficial because they can display the mode you are currently on, the level of variable setting, and your battery level.
 However, screens do use more battery power, which means that devices with LCD screens will require more frequent charging.
 Ensure that the LCD screen is backlit if you opt for this feature, otherwise, you won’t be able to see the screen properly at night.

 If you do walk your dog at night, or in dark conditions, it can prove difficult to find them, as the light disappears.
 A nightlight can help.
 Some collars have a nightlight fitted to the collar that either shines permanently or shines when you want it to, allowing you to more easily find your furry friend.

 Some dogs hate water and refuse to walk in the rain, while others love nothing more than jumping in large puddles for a paddle.
 If your dog is one that enjoys the water, rather than avoids it, ensure that you choose a waterproof collar.
 A waterproof controller can also be beneficial when it rains because it will prevent the controller from shorting, no matter the weather.

 A shock collar must be used properly and humanely if you want to enjoy positive results.

-When used incorrectly, this type of training collar can do more harm than good and may instill negative behavior from your dog.
-A poor quality shock collar can also leave a physical impression, causing injury to your dog and, in particular, their neck.
+When used incorrectly, this type of training collar can do more harm than good and may instill negative behavior in your dog.
+A poor-quality shock collar can also leave a physical impression, causing injury to your dog and, in particular, its neck.

 If you’re looking for a more moderately-priced collar, we recommend the PetSafe Big Dog Training Collar.
 Hopefully, our reviews will help you choose the best dog training (shock) collar for your training requirements.